vishalbakshi/ThoughtBoard/MovingForward.md

 Yes, the concept of a thoughtboard only works if you have thoughts on the board, but the process of grouping and categorizing those thoughts is the core goal of the process.

+## Week Two

+I believe the best route forward is to recreate the core of this project.
+Instead of focusing first on a form, I will branch off and focus on grouping/categorizing.